Bleu d'Auvergne: Properties and uses

 Bleu d'Auvergne has a strong and pungent taste, but to a lesser extent than other blue cheeses; it is less salted, with a creamier and more buttery taste and a moister texture.
 Some versions use a weaker form of mold, Penicillium glaucum, to create the blue veins, rather than the Penicillium roqueforti used in Roquefort and other blue cheeses.

 Bleu d'Auvergne is often used in salad dressings and pasta seasonings, and it is also a good cheese for snacking.
 It has been stated that it pairs well with sweet wines such as dessert-style riesling and sauvignon blanc or strong, robust red wines, as well as rich, dark beer such as English barley wine or American porter, which have both the sweetness and bold flavor required to balance the cheese.
+Scotch whisky, particularly a peated Islay variety also pairs incredibly well with the salty, creamy cheese due to the whisky's bold, sweet and smokey flavour.